xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (dkulp)  FPP Connect - Allow uploading of JUST the UDP outputs needed for that proxy instance -- enh (dkulp)  FPP Connect - Use pixel cape information and UDP ouput information to expand ranges used for v2 sparse files
-   -- bug (dkulp)  AutoStart channels not working for DDP outputs 2019.33 July 5, 2019
+   -- bug (dkulp)  FPP Connect - Typing new playlist name into FPP connect not working -- bug (dkulp)  AutoStart channels not working for DDP outputs 2019.33 July 5, 2019
    -- enh (keith)  Add an alternate sweep to VU meter for timed bouncing arches